What is the Annual Fund?

 What is the difference between the Annual Fund and the Auction?

 The Annual Fund is an appeal to our School community to make a donation directly back to the School to support its mission.
 Nothing is received in exchange.
 It is the most efficient way for supporter dollars to benefit our students.
-The Auction is a fundraising and friend-raising event to be held February 27 at Carambola Resort.
 It will consist of a live and silent auction and other forms of entertainment.
 Dollars raised at the event will support student scholarships.
 The cost (time and money) of raising Auction funds is significantly greater than the cost of the Annual Fund.

 What is the difference between the Unrestricted and Restricted Annual Fund?